 Gary S. Mintz, MD, Chief Medical Officer, is a renowned expert in the area of cardiovascular imaging and has extensive experience in both interventional cardiology and cardiac ultrasound.
 He joined the Cardiovascular Research Foundation in 1991 as Director of the Coronary Ultrasound Program, which has studied over 30,000 patients using intravascular ultrasound and has made fundamental observations about the pathology, pathogenesis, and mechanisms of coronary atherosclerosis, catheter-based interventions, and restenosis.

-Stephanie Gutch is Director of TCTMD/Digital.
+Stephanie Gutch is Senior Director of TCTMD/Digital.
 Stephanie joined CRF in 2008 as Content Coordinator for TCTMD.
 Prior to joining TCTMD, she was the web editor for Methodist Le Bonheur Healthcare, a seven-hospital system based in Memphis, TN.
 Stephanie studied Journalism and Electronic Media at the University of Tennessee, Knoxville.

 Shelley Wood is Managing Editor of TCTMD and the Editorial Director at CRF.
 She did her undergraduate degree at McGill University and the University of Cape Town, South Africa, and her graduate degree in journalism at the University of British Columbia, specializing in medical reporting.
 Before joining CRF in 2015, Shelley was Managing Editor at theheart.org and Senior Director, Global News for Medscape.
 Her work has won the National Institute for Heath Care Management's excellence in print journalism prize, the Online News Award for best specialty site journalism, two prizes from the Canadian Online Publishing Awards and Gold from the Association of Healthcare Publication Editors Awards.